bpschmitt/multitenant-opentelemetry-example/README.md

 This repository provides:
 - **OpenTelemetry Collector configurations** for both deployment and daemonset modes
+- **OpenTelemetry Operator support** for CRD-based collector management and auto-instrumentation
 - **Multi-tenant demo application** with sender, receiver, and load generator services
 - **Helm charts** for easy deployment and configuration
 - **Complete instrumentation examples** showing traces, metrics, and logs